optimoveproductintegration/Web-SDK-Integration-Guide/README.md

     }
     optimoveSDK.API.registerUser(userId, email, eventName, parameters);

-### **Google Display Network Cookie Matching**
-Optimove can be used to automate the targeting of Google AdWords campaigns to specific customers and/or website visitors.
-AdWords ads are displayed across the [Google Display Network](https://github.com/optimoveintegrationoptitrack/GDN), which includes Google search, Google Finance, Gmail, Blogger and YouTube.
-Learn more at [Optimove-Google Display Network Integration](https://github.com/optimoveintegrationoptitrack/GDN).
-In order to use Optimove to automate AdWords campaigns, you need to link, or "match," Google Customer IDs with Optimove Customer IDs and/or Visitor IDs.
-This is very easy to do with the Optimove Web SDK: all you need to do is call the setUserId or registerUser functions described above.

-**Note**: Cookie matching for website visitors (non-registered users/customers) is only available if you have implemented basic setup of the Web SDK.

 ### ****Reporting Custom Events****
 Optimove clients may use the Optimove Web SDK to track specific customer actions and other custom events to Optimove (beyond the OOTB events such as page visits and email addresses).
 This data is used for tracking visitor and customer behavior, targeting campaigns to specific visitor and/or customer segments and triggering realtime campaigns based on particular visitor and/or customer actions/events.
 Each Optimove client has a tailored set of customer actions that may be reported via the SDK.
 As mentioned above, you will collaborate with the Optimove Integration Team to define the particular set of custom events that your website will be able to report (both for tracking and triggering realtime campaign execution purposes).
 This approach allows you to define any event and its associated parameters.